studyportals/Vue-Config/README.md

 _Production version_

 You can also include the non minified version (which enables the Vue debugger).
-This is totally fine as long as you make sure that the non minified version will never be embedded in production.
+This is totally fine as long as you make sure that the non minified version will never be embedded in production. _You shouldn't even try to embed the library file on our portals since it is already loaded trough the CDN so you should be fine ;-)_
 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/@studyportals/vue-config/dist/library.js"></script>
 ```